davcs86/gmaps-bigdistancematrix/README.md

 **Find optimal routes with the retrieved data on:**

-GMaps Big Route Optimizer: <https://github.com/davcs86/gmaps-bigrouteoptimizer>
+Route Optimizer for Big Distance Matrix for Google Maps: <https://github.com/davcs86/gmaps-bigrouteoptimizer>

 ## Requirements: